hekailiang/squirrel/README.md

 ```java
 builder.onEntry(MyState.A).perform(Lists.newArrayList(action1, action2))
 ```
-A list of state entry actions is defined.
+A list of state entry actions is defined in above sample code.

 * **Method Call Action**
 	User can define anonymous actions during define transitions or state entry/exit.
 However, the action code will be scattered over many places which may make code hard to maintain.
 Moreover, other user cannot override the actions.
 So squirrel-foundation also support to define state machine method call action which comes along with state machine class itself.